sandialabs/suncal/doc/Manual/manual.md

 # Calculations

-When the calculator user interface is launched, the Select Calculation Type page displays (see {*@fig:startup}).
+When the calculator user interface is launched, the Select Calculation Type menu displays (see {*@fig:startup}).
 Select one of the calculation options, or alternatively load a setup file from disk using the **Project** menu.
 The **Project** menu also contains options for adding additional calculations, saving the current setup, or saving a report of all output results.
 The **Window** menu provides options for calculating t-table values and showing a list of all calculations in the project.

 ![Select Calculation Type page](figs/startup.png){#fig:startup}

-Upon selecting a calculation type, an additional menu displays.
+Upon selecting a calculation type, an additional menu becomes available.
 This menu changes based on the calculation type and provides options specific to that calculation, such as loading in specific data from a CSV file or saving a report of that calculation's output.

 The following sections list the specific details of each calculation type.